OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 - Is the library packaged with the application?
 Then check whether the library has a version in which the vulnerability is patched.
 If not, check whether the vulnerability actually affects the application.
 If that is the case or might be the case in the future, then look for an alternative which provides similar functionality, but without the vulnerabilities.
 - Is the library not packaged with the application?
 See if there is a patched version in which the vulnerability is fixed.
 If this is not the case, check if the  implications of the vulnerability for the build-proces.
 Could the vulnerability impede a build or weaken the security of the build-pipeline?
 Then try looking for an alternative in which the vulnerability is fixed.

+In case frameworks are added manually as linked libraries:
+1. Open the xcodeproj file and check the project properties.
+2. Go to the tab "Build Phases" and check the entries in "Link Binary With Libraries" for any of the libraries.
+See earlier sections on how to obtain similar information using [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF").

+In the case of copy-pasted sources: search the headerfiles (in case of using Objective-C) and otherwise the Swift files for known methodnames for known libraries.

 Lastly, please note that for hybrid applications, one will have to check the JavaScript dependencies with RetireJS.
 Similarly for Xamarin, one will have to check the C# dependencies.